SAMtoBAM/TLHcrsFinder/README.md

 # TLRFinder
 TLRFinder is a tools desgined to detect and analyse **T**elomere-**L**inked-**R**epeat (TLR)

-TLRs are, as the name describes, regions adjacent to telomeres that are conserved across chromosome ends and generally contain helicase genes <br/>
+TLRs are, as the name describes, regions adjacent to telomeres that are conserved across chromosome ends <br/>
-These repeats, such as the most perhaps most well known Y-prime region in _S. cerevisiae_, are conserved across diverse fungi <br/>
+The most commonly described version contain Telomere-Linked-Helicases, such as the most perhaps most well known Y-prime region in _S. cerevisiae_ <br/>
+However other coding sequences also exist within TLRs and are also conserved across diverse fungi <br/>
 With the advent of Long-read sequencing we now have an increasing number of well assembled genomes with the subtelomeres intact <br/>
 Therefore we are now primed for looking at the TLRs and their evolution.